VHS Revival finds balance John G. Avildsen’s low-key smash.

 Pat Morita would receive an Oscar nomination for his portrayal of Mr Miyagi, and The Karate Kid is very much his movie, a low-key production that would capture the hearts of a generation.

 Morita was a comedian most famous for his perfunctory role as Arnold in 1950’s nostalgia sitcom Happy Days, and although there are flashes of his comedic qualities, and just a smidgen of the Xenophobic here too, his is a performance of great depth and adaptability, bringing humanity to a character who might otherwise have been played with trite predictability.
+It’s amazing to think that Morita was only 43 when he played the wizened handyman who would change the life of one young boy forever.
+For once we were given a performance that fed off stereotypes in the most positive sense.
+Above all else, the squat native of Okinawa commanded our respect.

 There are superficial aspects to the The Karate Kid that are almost guaranteed to inspire derision, but there is much more to this movie than initially meets the eye.
 Legendary film critic Roger Ebert once wrote that he was dreading the prospect of sitting through a movie with such an inane title, but was pleasantly surprised by what he saw as a wonderfully crafted morality tale.